Discriminative-Generative Target Speaker Extraction with Decoder-Only Language Models: Experimental Setup

-Because vocoder-based waveform generation may introduce deviations in temporal alignment and phase details relative to the original clean speech, traditional intrusive speech quality metrics that rely on a reference signal may fail to reflect perceived quality when evaluating generative models accurately.
-Therefore, in this work, intrusive metrics such as PESQ~\cite{rix2001perceptual} and STOI~\cite{taal2010short} are not adopted.
-Instead, we primarily employ the following evaluation metrics that are more suitable for generative speech modeling, most of which are non-intrusive:
+Because codec-based waveform generation may introduce temporal and phase deviations relative to the clean reference, conventional intrusive measures may not fully reflect the perceptual quality of generative outputs.
+Therefore, for USEF-Laura-TSE, intrusive metrics such as PESQ~\cite{rix2001perceptual} and STOI~\cite{taal2010short} are not adopted.
+Instead, we primarily employ the following evaluation metrics that are more suitable for generative speech modeling, most of which are non-intrusive.

-\begin{itemize} \item \textbf{DNSMOS}~\cite{dnsmos}: A non-intrusive objective speech quality metric that outputs three scores ranging from 1 to 5, including SIG (speech signal quality), BAK (background noise suppression), and OVRL (overall perceptual quality).
-DNSMOS has been shown to correlate well with human subjective judgments.